 Bathrooms are made for those who need these things to be perfect: powerful showers, soft high-quality towels, soaps made with locally grown herbs, and decent toiletries.
 More surprisingly, there’s local pumice from volcanoes in the Puna and loofahs grown in the garden!
 And each room has fresh roses from the garden, too.

-The Suite is also on the ground-floor of the main house.
+The Family Suite is on the ground floor of the main house.
 It has a separate entrance from the hall, 2 bedrooms and a shared bathroom with a bath and overhead shower, as well as a private patio with 2 loungers and a small table.
 This is ideal for a family or friends.
 One room has a queensize bed, the other has a double or 2 single beds.

 The set menu for main meals changes daily: expect Italian recipes mixed with traditional Salteño ingredients.
 Everything is handmade, from the fresh pasta to the mango ice cream.
+A separate menu is available for veggies or those with dietary requirements.
 Meals are eaten at separate tables (or all together if you prefer), and the food is superb.